RoyceTheBiker/Haruspex/README.md

 ```

 ##  4. <a name='RunningInAVD'></a>Running In AVD
-AVD does not support BLE hardware.
+AVD does not support BLE hardware but can be used for designing the screen layout.

 Android Virtual Device must be setup in Android Studio before running in this way.

-AVD does not have access to Bluetooth device.

 ```bash
 npx expo run:android